According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Initiative for action

-Leaders should be nurturing, empathetic and caring towards employees
+Leaders should be nurturing, empathetic, and caring toward employees

 Be the leader you would follow.

-Show empathy to staff who are struggling, help them get back on track and provide employees access to training they’re interested in.
+Show empathy to staff who are struggling, help them get back on track, and provide employees access to the training they’re interested in.

 A study by LinkedIn and ZoomShift suggested that 59% of employees feel their bosses don’t show enough appreciation.

-So if you want to understand how to be a better leader, it’s this real attention and care for your staff that will set you apart from others.
+So if you want to understand how to be a better leader, it’s this real attention and cares for your staff that will set you apart from others.

 Being able to not just listen to your employees, but really hear them.

-Staff are sometimes going to struggle.
+Staff is sometimes going to struggle.
 But with a little patience, you can quickly get them back on track

-Staff react better to gratitude.
+Staff reacts better to gratitude.
 Show your appreciation as often as you can.